newtvn/newtvn/README.md

 ### Professional Profile

-I currently lead innovation at Prolithica, BITZ-ITC, and Word and Learn.
+I currently lead innovation at Prolithica, AI4AFRICA, AN-PBO , and Word and Learn.
 I thrive at the intersection of design, data, and development, building software systems that prioritize impact, elegance, and user-first principles.

 ### Core Services